Torch died 3 July 2014, 14 years old, Siberian Husky.

 I am a Substitute Teacher and work for 4 different school districts.
 One morning, 5:30 am, I would clip his leash to his collar and then open the front door so we could go for our morning walk.
 This morning I missed the ring on his collar, he knew before I did, he bolted to the end of the walkway, turn looked at me, I went after him, just a few feet from him he bolted again, down to the corner of the block, turned looked at me then waited till I got just about in reach then he’s bolt again, go 1/2 block, look at me and wait till I almost got to him and he’d bolt again.
 Catch me if you can.
 We did this for 6 blocks before he turned around and dash running past me and out of eye sight.
 I was in a panic.
 What was I to do?
 I could not go out looking for him, I would lose my job, I had to be at the school, I had no one to call, no one at the school till I got there.
 I worried about him getting hit by a car.
 I worried about him falling into the many keys and him not being able to swim or caught up by logs and weeds in the water and drowned.
 Saddened I decided to go home, get ready to go to work and prayed for Torch’s safety.

 After the 6 blocks back I walked though my front door which I had left open, closed it and there around the corner in the living room on his bed was Torch smiling at me.

-Both Torch and Bandit, my Rottweiler are genetically stored with ViaGen and they are buried side by side at my home.
+Both Torch and Bandit, my Rottweiler are genetically stored with ViaGen Pets and they are buried side by side at my home.
 They were both my BFFs and I love and miss them very much.
-Though Torch I discovered that my ideas of adopting a geriatric dog was all wrong.
+Through Torch I discovered that my ideas of adopting a geriatric dog was all wrong.